 Tim G. J. Rudner

-Assistant Professor, Department of Statistical Sciences, University of Toronto
+Assistant Professor of Statistics & Computer Science, University of Toronto

 timrudner.png